 Second person: You rock.
 Y’all rock.

-Most stories, fiction and non-fiction, are written in first or third.
+Most stories, fiction and non-fiction, are written in first or third person.
 How-to books, on the other hand, are often written in second person.
 Consider cook books.
-Recipes are invariably written in second person with the imperative mood: do this, do that, now do the other thing, with the "you" being implied.
+Recipes are invariably written in second person with the imperative mood: do this, do that, now do the other thing.
+The "you" is implied.

 Consider the idea of writing some flash fiction told in second imperative from the perspective of a man who hears voices telling him to do horrible things.
 It could be interesting, even compelling, but most people certainly wouldn’t want to read an entire novel done that way.